nightwatchjs/nightwatch-storybook-plugin/README.md

 ```

-To view the entire report (which includes all the eveluated rules), pass `verbose: true` in the story parameters:
+To view the entire report (which includes all the evaluated rules), pass `verbose: true` in the story parameters:

 ```jsx
 // Button.stories.jsx